High School & College Clubs: What to Join and Why You Need It

 If you do not want to wait for an involvement fair, come to the Student Government of your school and ask about opportunities for you.
 There you can get information about representatives of the clubs you are interested in.
 Then talk to them and decide if you are comfortable in their company, if you like what they do, if they inspire you.

 Besides, every college has a website where you can find a list of clubs to join.
 There you may be asked to fill in the e-form of a new member to let others know you.

 Some clubs may seem boring (however, if they exist, there are people who like them).
 But the ones below prove that if you have enough creativity, leadership skills, and desire, you can start any club you wish:

-Get involved, do what brings you joy, and enrich your resume with participation in student clubs & organization.
+Get involved, do what brings you joy, and enrich your resume with participation in student clubs & organizations.
 ScamFighter would love to know what clubs you attend.
 Share your experience on our Facebook page.